politicalphysicist/politicalphysicist.github.io/content/Politics/labourEnergyReview.md

 into dependence on fossil fuels in the medium term.

 No explanation is given of what will provide the 44% renewable heat.
-Indeed, the term itself is not clear and is never defined.
+Indeed, the term itself is never defined (although in the energy literature it is often taken to mean solar, geothermal, and biomass heating).
 Electricity and hydrogen are mentioned.
 However, all existing and proposed renewable installations will be needed to meet targets for existing electricity demand.
 Hydrogen takes energy to produce and this is not budgeted for either.

 There are a number of other issues I could also challenge this paper on, but I will end here for reasons of space.
 As the authors say, we